 The Company evaluates goodwill for impairment annually, as well as whenever events or changes in circumstances suggest that the carrying value of goodwill may not be recoverable.
 The Company tests goodwill for impairment at the reporting unit level (operating segment or one level below an operating segment) on an annual basis on the first day of the fourth quarter (on or about August 1) or more frequently if indicators of impairment exist.
 In the first quarter of fiscal 2016, the Company implemented organizational changes designed to accelerate the Company's capability as a solutions provider to the rapidly evolving market for applications referred to as the Internet of Things.
 The Company performed an impairment analysis immediately prior to and subsequent to the reorganization and evaluated goodwill for impairment as of the date of reorganization.
 The Company identified its reporting units to be its seven operating segments.
 The performance of the test involves a two-step process.
-The first step of the impairment test involves comparing the fair values of the applicable reporting units with their aggregate carrying values, including goodwill.
+The first step of the impairment test involves comparing the fair value of the applicable reporting units with their aggregate carrying values, including goodwill.
 The Company determines the fair value of its reporting units using the income approach methodology of valuation that includes the discounted cash flow method.
-If the carrying amount of a reporting unit exceeds the reporting unit's fair value, the Company performs the second step of the goodwill impairment test to determine the amount of impairment loss.
-The second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that goodwill.
-There was no impairment of goodwill in any period presented.
-The Company's next annual impairment assessment will be performed as of the first day of the fourth quarter of fiscal 2016 unless indicators arise that would require the Company to re-evaluate at an earlier date.
+If the carrying amount of a reporting unit exceeds the reporting unit's fair value, the Company performs the second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that goodwill.
+There was no impairment of goodwill in pairment assessment will be performed as of the first day of the fourth quarter of fiscal 2016 unless indicators arise that would require the Company to re-evaluate at an earlier date.
 The following table presents the changes in goodwill during the first nine months of fiscal 2016:

 Nine Months Ended

-Jı ıly 30, 2016
+July 30, 2016

 Balance as of October 31, 2015 \$ 1,636,526

 Goodwill adjustment related to acquisitions (1) 2,396

 Foreign currency translation adjustment 111

 Balance as of July 30, 2016 \$ 1,639,033